 This prompted Kitt to consider more deeply the potential for collaborative crafting in developing organisational structures and systems.
 In 2020 Kitt was successful in applying for research and development funding from Arts Council England (ACE) to further explore these connections.

-The project has received additional funding / support from: Axisweb through the Social ARTery Pioneer programme, a commission from disabled artist led consortium Disconsortia (Stockton), commission from the Gender Research Group & Newcastle University, and Ampersand Inventions at Orbis (Newcastle).
+The project has received additional funding / support from: Axisweb through the Social ARTery Pioneer programme, a commission from disabled artist led consortium Disconsortia (Stockton), a commission from The NewBridge Project (Newcastle / Gateshead), a commission from the Gender Research Group & Newcastle University, and Ampersand Inventions at Orbis (Newcastle).

 The project has been kindly supported through mentoring by: Katie Hickman (Baltic Centre for Contemporary Art, Gateshead), Gareth Bell-Jones (Flat Time House, London), Emma Beverley (Leeds 2023), Culture Vulture (Gateshead), Dr Lucy Wright (Axisweb) and Dr Alex Lockwood (Sunderland University)

 It has been developed in partnership with producer Sarah Li, artist Sofia Barton and members of community arts group DGA (Newcastle).
 Below is an introduction to some techniques & ideas developed and explored during the project: